Combinatorial Relationship Between Finite Fields and Fixed Points of Functions Going Up and Down: Bijection

-\begin{example} Using \emph{python} and \emph{sage} math \cite{sage} we are able to compute our bijection.
+\begin{example} Using \emph{python} and \emph{SageMath} math \cite{sage} we were are able to compute our bijection.
 We present here the case $p=2$, $n=4$.
 For this, by default, \emph{sage} selects as irreducible polynomial of order $n$ the Conway polynomials, those polynomials are used here as well.
-For more information about Conway polynomials and other possibles choices for irreducible polynomials in finite field algorithmic constructions, you can see \cite{conway}.
-Since the Conway polynomial for a finite field is chosen so as to be compatible with the Conway polynomials of each of its subfields \cite{conway}, our bijection using those is compatible within the corresponding subfields.
+For more information about Conway polynomials and other possible choices for irreducible polynomials in finite field algorithmic constructions, you can see \cite{conway}.
+Since the Conway polynomial for a finite field is chosen so as to be compatible with the Conway polynomials of each of its sub-fields \cite{conway}, our bijection using those is compatible within the corresponding sub-fields.

 We also plot the orbits of the fixed points of $g_p^n$ by the action of $g_p$ for $p=2,\,n=4$ and for $p=3,\,n=3$.

 \end{example}